 In all good training practices, let's review the learning outcomes.
-At the end of the lesson our aim is for you to be able to assimilate the essential roles, C2 and how the SIGS fits in the UN structure.
+At the end of the lesson our aim is for you to be able to assimilate various types of ENGRS along with their essential roles, capabilities, associated tasks, C2 and how they fit in the UN structure.
 Please take a moment to read and understand the requirements.